poorviish/Personal-Portfolio/README.md

 ## About

-I'm a student at IIT Guwahati working at the intersection of product thinking, data analysis, and business strategy.
+I'm a final year student at IIT Guwahati pursuing my B.Tech in Chemical Science and Technology.
+I am working at the intersection of product thinking, data analysis, and business strategy.
 This site is where I bring together the case studies, projects, and experience that don't fully fit into a resume.

 ## What's inside